 Your Office Visit

+A child’s visit to the doctor can be challenging for patients and families.
 Our team is trained in caring for young patients, and our goal is to make your visit as stress-free as possible.

 Preparing for your visit:

 - If your child is a new patient, you will receive a new patient packet.
 Please complete the packet and bring it to your visit.

 - Identification, such as a drivers license

 - Proof of legal guardianship or medical power of attorney if anyone other than the custodial parent is bringing the child to the appointment

 - Any medical records relating to your child's condition